 - Tests out “bad” words for shock value.

-- Pronounces letter sounds correctly and no longer substitutes “w” for “r” when speaking.
+- Pronounces letter sounds correct and no longer substitutes “w” for “r” when speaking.

 - Still lacks attention at times to following directions.